MaximeCarriere/Coronavirus/README.md

 The death rate for the Covid-19 differs according to age, gender and underlying disorders.
 Previous research showed that it could reach 12% in infection site [4], but the death rate based on actual data is around 7% [5].

+Moreover, the duration of hospitalisation or quarantine before a full recovery varies with the symptome severity.
+According to expert sources, the mean time is around 14 days.

+Thus, our model for recovery is now:

+**Recovered(t) = Infected(t-14)*(1-0.93)**

 ## References

 [1] http://systems-sciences.uni-graz.at/etextbook/sw2/sir.html